flyingrobots/draft-punks/README.md

     secrets: inherit
 ```

 Zat ist all!
-Ten lines of YAML, and your review chaos becomes beautiful counterpoint.
+You see?
+Just ten lines of YAML, and your review chaos becomes beautiful counterpoint.

 ---